chennakeshavadasa/chennakeshavadasa/README.md

 # About Me

 👋 Hello!
-I'm Nithin P, an enthusiastic B.E. student in Electrical and Communication Engineering (ECE) with a keen interest in several domains, including:
+I'm Nithin P, an enthusiastic B.E. student in Electronics and Communication Engineering (ECE) with a keen interest in several domains, including:

 - **Analog Design:** Passionate about crafting efficient and reliable analog circuits.
 - **RF Design:** Delving into the intricacies of Radio Frequency design for various applications.